How to Carve a TurkeyOct 20, 2021

-The classic image of a whole, golden-skinned turkey being carved on a platter at the dinner table is nice, but impractical.
+The classic image of a whole, golden-skinned turkey being carved on a platter at the dinner table is nice.
+It’s also impractical.
 Let’s be real, if the carver doesn’t know what they’re doing, it can end up being a real hack-fest, and no one wants to see that.
 The person who carves the turkey is holding a place of honor at the feast, so if that person is you, it pays to learn how to do it the right way.
 Follow these tips to learn how to carve a turkey like a pro.

 The old-school method of carving slabs of meat from the breast while it’s still on the turkey has some major flaws.
 It results in a grainier piece of meat, and some pieces won’t have any of the delicious crispy skin.
 We’ll explain how to remove the breast first, in whole pieces, and slice it against the grain for more succulent white meat, and a nice ratio of meat to skin on each piece.